-During the 2016-17 academic year, with support from The Barra Foundation , The Philadelphia Foundation, Philadelphia Cultural Fund’s Youth Arts Enrichment, and Stockton Rush Bartol Foundation, Al-Bustan will engage the Northeast High School community in a cross-cultural arts program that extends to create connections across several neighborhoods in Philadelphia.
+During the 2016-17 academic year, with support from The Barra Foundation , The Philadelphia Foundation, Philadelphia Cultural Fund’s Youth Arts Enrichment, Stockton Rush Bartol Foundation, and most recently Spruce Foundation.
+Al-Bustan is engaging the Northeast High School community in a cross-cultural arts program that extends to create connections across several neighborhoods in Philadelphia.
 In addition to in-school arts instruction, the Tabadul (which means “exchange” in Arabic) project will facilitate a series of artistic presentations by students, along with community dialogue workshops and public art installations in several Philadelphia neighborhoods.

 Northeast Philadelphia is a rapidly changing community and its neighborhood high school, Northeast High School (NEHS), is a unique microcosm of the growing diversity.
 NEHS is the largest and most ethnically diverse public school in Philadelphia, serving over 3,300 students, with 56 languages spoken and 750 English as a Second Language students.
 Currently, there are few opportunities for channeling this level of diversity in positive ways.